hotellistat/amps/README.md

 ## Development

-Developing Batchable is a simple as it gets.
+Developing AMPS is a simple as it gets.
 Follow these steps:

 1. Copy the `.env.template` file and rename it to `.env`
-2. Set the `.env` environment variables to your specification (have a look into [`cmd/batchable/config/config.go`](/cmd/batchable/config/config.go) for further configuration settings)
+2. Set the `.env` environment variables to your specification (have a look into [`cmd/amps/config/config.go`](/cmd/amps/config/config.go) for further configuration settings)
 3. Launch a local RabbitMQ server (`docker-compose up rabbitmq`)
 4. Launch the test webserver in the hack folder (`make server`)
 3. Configure the environment variables in the `.env` for your system